Southern land, once a great human empire, now fallen and ruined

 Even the reduced Empire could see the importance of the Great Alliance of 1414, however, and two legions of Imperial troops joined the force raised for the battle of Lantalaure.
 The loss of almost all of these troops in the ensuing disaster was another nail in the coffin of Imperial prestige and confidence.
 Even after that, however, most Imperial senators never believed that the Dragon would ever reach as far south as the Empire.

-The events of the Dwarf War had little or no effect on the Empire, and although the Dragonslaying has removed one worry from the list of items for senatorial debate, the Empire is taking no more interest in the Northkingdoms than before.
+The events of the Dwarf War had little or no effect on the Empire, and although the Dragonslaying removed one worry from the list of items for senatorial debate, the Empire took no more interest in the Northkingdoms than before.
+The revival of the Elven realm to their north was of far more interest.
+Debate raged hotly in the Senate as to whether to send ambassadors to the returned Eldar or to attack them and prevent them settling.

-Battered by defeats, outside disapproval of its' orcish allies, and secession of over two-thirds of its' provinces, the Empire is still the greatest and most powerful human civilization in Alair, with the most sophisticated society, greatest centres of learining, strongest economy, most powerful army, and most skilled exponents of the arts.
+Battered by defeats, outside disapproval of its' orcish allies, and secession of over two-thirds of its' provinces, the Empire was still the greatest and most powerful human civilization in Alair, with the most sophisticated society, greatest centres of learining, strongest economy, most powerful army, and most skilled exponents of the arts.

 In late 1603 the Emperor Heredatus finally passed away.
 Most of the people who had attended Surya's wedding and coronation also attended or sent representatives to Heredatus' funeral, and Crixus' coronation.